Advertisement

 What about a SodaStream?

-SodaStream is kinda great, because you can control the strength of the bubbles, but basic Canada Dry and Schweppes (in cans) are perfectly fine.
+SodaStream is kinda great, because you can control the strength of the bubbles, but basic Canada Dry and Schweppes club soda (in cans) are perfectly fine.
 Two-litre bottles are a false economy—they go flat too quickly.

 Both Santa Margherita Brut Valdobbiadene Prosecco Superiore and Aperol are available in all provinces across Canada, either through private liquor stores or provincial monopolies.